This First Day Of School Photo Is A Beautiful Example Of Co-Parenting

 Rachel has known her bonus parents since she was 15 months old, and the four adults have worked hard to maintain good relationships with each other.
 Though they weren’t able to work as a married couple, Booth said she and her ex-husband promised they would always be a team when it comes to parenting, no matter what.

-Although Booth, Pitman, Quattrone and Russell have good relationships, Booth emphasized that this did not happen overnight and she did not intend her post to come off as judgmental toward couples who struggle with co-parenting.
+Although the four parents have good relationships, Booth emphasized that this did not happen overnight, and she did not intend her post to come off as judgmental toward couples who struggle with co-parenting.
 “It was just meant to be eye-opening and inspiring,” she said.

 “It was hard to let another woman into my daughter’s life, much less love her like her own,” Booth admitted.
 “There were many nights of heartache and deep thoughts and lots of praying.
 But one morning I woke up and just felt as though letting another woman love my daughter wasn’t so bad, that maybe she could help shape her heart and love her hard.
 After all, she deserves nothing but the best ... and what’s one more person to love her?”